Graduate Diploma in Biostatistics

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

 Biostatistics is the application of statistical techniques to scientific research in health-related fields, including medicine and public health.
-Biostatisticians play essential roles in designing studies, using statistics to analyse data and creating methods to solve research problems
+Biostatisticians play essential roles in designing studies, analysing data and creating methods to solve research problems.
+Biostatistics can be used to show the most effective treatment, discover or isolate factors in the spread of diseases, or determine risk factors in genetic inheritance and mutation.

 The Graduate Diploma in Biostatistics consists of 48 credit points, including the core units PUBH5010 (semester 1) or BSTA5011 (semester 2), BSTA5001, BSTA5002, BSTA5004, BSTA5006, BSTA5007, BSTA5008 and BSTA5023.
 One or more of these units may be waived, leaving room for elective units of study.